InnocentBug/innocentbug.github.io/_posts/2025-02-11-mangling-fun-with-thrust.md

 ## Bug Report

-I reported this bug to nvidia and you can find it here.
+I reported this bug to nvidia and you can find it [here](https://developer.nvidia.com/bugs/5154007) You may need to have an NVIDIA Developer account to see the bug report unfortunately.
 I am trying to update this post if this gets resolved.

 ---